He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 Alas, today is in fact the last day of Birthday Week.
 So on Sunday there will be no reason to service me with the tremendous hockey pleasure I was given last week.

-Last week was a birthday hockey present unlike any I have received before: a 11-6 shellacking delivered to our opponents -- a game where almost every player on the ice managed to get a point on the game sheet (sorry Sean), a game where Brent scored six goals and then offered to donate three of them to me so I could have a birthday hat trick, a game where the third period saw dogs sleep with cats, Charlie Brown finally kick the damn football, defensemen play forward and forwards drop back to defence -- all without causing any kind of birthday, Epiphany-iotic apocalypse.
+Last week was a birthday hockey present unlike any I have received before: a 11-6 shellacking delivered to our opponents -- a game where almost every player on the ice managed to get a point on the game sheet (sorry Sean), a game where Brent scored six goals and then offered to donate three of them to me so I could have a birthday hat trick, a game where the third period saw dogs sleep with cats, Charlie Brown finally kick the football, defensemen play forward and forwards drop back to defence -- all without causing any kind of birthday, Epiphany-iotic apocalypse.
 Well done, gentlemen; well done.

 This week we leave the beauty of the MC Centre behind us as we head to the much-much smaller, much-much dingier Rinx 1.